dknieriem/brave/wp-content/plugins/pixelyoursite/readme.txt

 *It won’t work with LeadPages or any similar system because those pages are generated outside WordPress.

 *Some clients reported problems with Thrive landing pages.
 This happens because Thrive removes other plugins JS files.

 There's a strange solution: it appears that if you have the Yoast plugin installed the problem will go away.

 *Upsell plugins can cause problems with purchase tracking.
 If they add an intermediary page after the transaction, we have [a filter their developer can use to call our default Purchase event](https://bitbucket.org/snippets/the_mister/zeaXya)

+**Are there any situations when the plugin will connect to outside sources?**

+Yes, there are, and we will explain them here:

+*We offer you the possibility to voluntarily subscribe to our newsletter and get valuable tips.
+We manage our newsletter using ActiveCampaing.
+When you subscribe, we will call our server that intermediates the API connection, and then the data is sent to ActiveCampaign.
+The information that is passed: the name you provide and the email.
+If you check the "I use WooCommerce" checkbox, we will add this information as a tag, to give you better tips in the future.

+*Add-on updates: the plugin works with free or paid add-ons (for Pinterest, Bing, etc) that we provide and host on our server.
+When you install such an add-on, we will do checks for updates.
+If you have a valid license for the add-on, we will automatically download the latest version of the add-on from our servers.
+The core plugin (PixelYourSite itself) updates are provided using WordPress own servers.

+*When you install a pixel or a tag (like the Facebook Pixel or Google Analytics), the script will call for their specific files.
+These scripts are hosted on their servers (Facebook's servers, Google's servers).

+*If you install scripts using our Head & Footer option, these scripts may load files from third-party servers.
+You can check this using your browser's Console.

+**Do you record data about the websites' traffic**

+NO, absolutely not!
+We don't track any type of data about your website.
+We simply implement the pixel/tag code.

 == Screenshots ==

 1. Add your Facebook pixel ID, Google Analytics ID, or Pinterest ID.
 2. You don’t have to copy/paste all the Facebook pixel code, but just the pixel ID.
 You can find it in your Ads Manager, under the Pixels link.
 3. You just need your Google Analytics Tracking ID, not the full code.
 4. You simply need your Pinterest Tag ID.